China: boom or bust? (2)

 Along the way, however, this is a country which has a propensity to take adverse trends close to the brink of disaster.

-The pumping up of a residential property bubble, as illustrated by such phenomena as the creation of the peopleless city (see my note on Kangbashi), appears to be one such trend.
+The pumping up of a residential property bubble, as illustrated by such phenomena as the creation of the peopleless city, appears to be one such trend.

 This bubble is a consequence of the enrichment of a new and growing middle class facing huge restrictions on where they can invest their money.